henriquehbr/nvim-startup.lua/README.md

 Plug 'henriquehbr/nvim-startup.lua'
 ```

-After that, you just need to initialize the plugin, it's pretty simple, no more than a single line for that:
+After that, you just need to initialize the plugin, it's pretty simple, no more than a single `require` for that:

 ```
-require 'nvim-startup'.display_startup_time()
+require 'nvim-startup'
 ```

 The last step required for the plugin to work effectively, is to create a alias on your `.bashrc` or `.zshrc` like the one below: